Sigismund von Neukomm: Haydn and Vienna

 In 1814 Neukomm was responsible for erecting a tombstone to the memory of Haydn over his first grave in the Hundsturm cemetery in Vienna.
 The inscription included a puzzle canon composed by Neukomm himself.
-He had previously been one of Haydn's pupils, and was also in regular contact with the composer in the last months of his life.
+He was in regular contact with the composer in the last months of his life, visiting him every day between mid-November 1808 and February 1809.